neuefische/omr-git-basics/README.md

 # omr-git-basics

+onemoreorund is part of the [neue fische web-development bootcamp](https://www.neuefische.de/weiterbildung/web-development).

-A collection of resources to learn git
+## A collection of resources to learn git

 ![git-basics](./assets/git_basics.png)